digicademy-chf/chf_base/README.rst

 - Implement TCA and model
 - Finish initial documentation
+- Include Leaflet and connect it to dependabot

 **Version 0.6.0**

-- Include Leaflet and connect it to dependabot
-- TCA and model work as expected
 - Move mdlr and mrvl into this component
+- Move social links into this component

 **Version 0.7.0**

-- Move social links into this component
+- TCA and model work as expected
+- Frontend plugin and templates?

 **Version 0.8.0**

+- Embedded metadata
 - Infrastructure for imports

+**Version 0.9.0**

 - Infrastructure for serialisations
 - Infrastructure for search configs

-**Version 0.9.0**
+**Version 2.0.0**

-- Polish
+- Add API documentation
 - Try to unify mdlr and mrvl

-**Version 1.0.0**
+**Version 2.1.0**

 - Add testing
+- Generic import
-- Finish documentation
+- Additional serialisations